 - Buying.
 Is bigger better?
 No, not for zucchinis.
 Buy smaller zucchinis that will have softer seeds, thinner skin and taste less bitter.
 Look for fresh zucchinis that are 7-9 inches (18-22 cm) long and about 2 inches (5cm) in diameter.

 - Preparation.
 Cut zucchini lengthwise into thin 1/2 inch (1.3cm) spears.
 This allows for greater coverage of the seasoning mixture and more browning.
 Try to ensure an even layer on each zucchini.

 - Cooking: Zucchini has a high water content.
 To avoid soggy zucchini, place it on a wire rack on top of a baking tray.
 Roast at a high temperature.
 I like to switch to broil for a few minutes for extra browning, but that’s optional.
 Don’t overcook the zucchini or it will get mushy.
 It’s done when it’s tender with some bite.

-How to roast zucchini
+How to make roasted parmesan zucchini

 FAQ – Good to Know